maurya-anand/ARA/README.md

 The configuration file `conf.txt` is automatically generated during the installation by setup script.
 It contains certain default parameters as well as the location to the executable binaries of the tools incorporated in the pipeline.

 The user can modify the default parameters in `conf.txt` and pass it to the pipeline as an input.
 For example, the user can choose between *blastn* or *bowtie2* by changing the 'execute flag' to either 0 or 1 in the configuration file while leaving the rest of the parameters to default values.
 By default, both the tools are enabled *ie*. `execute = 1`.

+The `read_drop_perc_cutoff` in `conf.txt` config file denotes the cutoff to discard a sample if the total reads left after executing the trimmomatic are higher than the threshold (by default, if the more than 70% of reads are dropped as per the trimmomatic log, then the sample will fail the quality criteria and will not be processed downstream).
+Please refer the documentation of [Trimmomatic ](https://github.com/usadellab/Trimmomatic) for more details about the parameters present in the config file.

+Similarly, the criteria to check the minimal alignment rate are indicated by the `alignment perc cutoff` parameter under blastn and bowtie2 in the `conf.txt` configuration file (if the total alignment percentage is less than the threshold then the pipeline will report that the sample failed the quality criteria).
+More details about the parameters used in the `conf.txt` file can be found in the respective documentations of [Blastn](https://www.ncbi.nlm.nih.gov/books/NBK279690/) and [Bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/manual.shtml).

 By default, the pipeline uses a pre-built Kraken2 viral genomic database ([release: 9/8/2022](https://genome-idx.s3.amazonaws.com/kraken/k2_viral_20220908.tar.gz)) from <https://benlangmead.github.io/aws-indexes/k2>.
 Users can provide their own database by changing the `kraken2_db_path` parameter in the `conf.txt` file.